ITIL 4 Practice Manager (PM) general notes

 Look for plurals.

 Watch the time.
 90 seconds per question.
 Spent more than a couple of minutes?
-Pick an answer, mark the question, move on, review at the end.
+Pick an answer, flag the question, move on, review at the end.
 Never end a multichoice exam with unanswered questions.

 Remember that there is no negative marking.
 Answer every question.